medic/demo-account-slack-bot/README.md

-# Demo account slack both
+# Demo account slack bot

 Node app to listen to slack channel for requests for accounts on demo.dev.medcimobile.org: